 Hmmm.
 Not quite the response I expected, but c'est la vie.

 Just out of interest what sort of response were you expecting from the RLC group?.
 I wrote a letter to the RLC group and SAPOL and got a response that went something like "as cyclists are not registered or licensed ( I know controversial) we cannot trace the offenders we can only stress at all times to use the road rules and be considerate to other road users".
 At the start talk everyone who spoke told us to be careful ad respect the rules but a large group did not listen or could not be bothered what do you do with those idiots???.
 RLC and SAPOL asked me what I think could be done as a cyclist to improve the situation.
 What can we do?????.
-I cant fault the people who organise and run the event, it is the wonderful people (riders) on the road that ruin it.
+I cant fault the people who organise and run the event, it is the !!
+BAN ME NOW FOR SWEARING !! (riders) on the road that ruin it.

 I have spent the last few weeks constantly on the road in cars and trucks and I now have a HUGE hate and disrespect for cyclists.
 I totally understand why motorists get so angry.
 Every day I see 10-20 events of total disrespect for other road users, like just swapping lanes with out looking or indicating, riding 3 wide outside of bike lanes practicing time trials!!!!!! running red lights, knocking over pedestrians (5 in 1 week)!!! etc. I even hit a car because a group just merged from 1 lane to another to avoid a car parked in the gutter without looking, the lady I hit had kids in the car and all the cyclists did was give me the finger when I beeped!!!!!!!!!!!!!!!! didnt stop at all!!!.
 What can anyone do until there is rego or license??
 Sorry for the rant but what can we do??